Contents

 The direct answer

-Joint Chiefs supports per-provider weights on a continuous scale from 0.0 to 3.0.
-A weight of 0.0 removes the provider from the panel entirely.
-A weight of 1.0 is the default — one vote, full inclusion.
-A weight of 3.0 triples that provider's vote in the voting-threshold consensus mode.
+Weights run on a continuous scale from 0.0 to 3.0.
+Zero removes the provider from the panel — no API call, no findings, no cost.
+1.0 is the default: one vote, full inclusion.
+3.0 triples that provider's vote in votingThreshold mode.

 Default to 1.0 across the board.
-Move weights when you have a specific reason — a provider whose style consistently misfits your codebase, a review topic that matches a provider's strength, a rate-limit constraint you want to dodge.
-Do not tune weights as a matter of habit.
+Move a weight when you have a specific reason — a provider whose style consistently misfits your codebase, a review topic that matches a provider's strength, a rate limit you want to dodge.
+Don't tune weights out of habit.

 What the weights actually do

 Every provider in Joint Chiefs carries a weight value.
-The orchestrator reads those weights at two distinct points in the pipeline.
+The orchestrator reads those weights at two distinct points.

 First, at panel assembly.
-A weight of 0.0 drops the provider from the active panel before any API call is made.
-No request goes out, no cost is incurred, no findings are collected.
+A weight of 0.0 drops the provider from the active panel before any API call goes out.
+No request, no cost, no findings collected.
 Non-zero weights — anywhere from 0.1 through 3.0 — include the provider in the spoke fan-out identically.
 At this stage, 0.5 and 2.5 behave the same.
 The model is called, streams its findings, and participates in every debate round on equal footing.

-Second, at vote resolution in voting-threshold mode.
-After the debate rounds complete and the panel produces a final set of findings, each provider's endorsement of a finding is multiplied by its weight.
-A finding with endorsement from three providers at weights 1.0, 2.0, and 0.5 scores a 3.5, not a 3.
+Second, at vote resolution in votingThreshold mode.
+After the debate rounds complete and the panel produces a final set of findings, each provider's endorsement of a finding gets multiplied by its weight.
+A finding backed by three providers at weights 1.0, 2.0, and 0.5 scores 3.5, not 3.
 The threshold you set — say, 2.5 to accept a finding — compares against that weighted total.

-This is a narrow mechanism.
-It changes exactly one thing: how close-call votes resolve when you are running a mode that cares about vote math.
-In every other mode, the weights above zero are informational — they indicate priority in your config file but do not change the output.
+That's a narrow mechanism.
+It changes exactly one thing: how close-call votes resolve when you're running a mode that cares about vote math.
+In every other mode, weights above zero are informational.
+They indicate priority in your config file but don't change the output.

 When to use weight 0

-A weight of 0 is the right move in three specific situations.
+Weight zero is the right move in three situations.

 Every model has a tone.
-Gemini tends toward long prose with extensive context; Grok tends toward terse, security-adjacent phrasing; OpenAI tends toward conventional pattern-matching; Claude tends toward narrative step-through.
-If you have worked with a provider for a few weeks and its findings consistently read as off-topic or mis-prioritized for the kind of code you write, zero it out.
+Gemini tends toward long prose with lots of context.
+Grok tends toward terse, security-adjacent phrasing.
+OpenAI tends toward conventional pattern-matching.
+Claude tends toward narrative step-through.
+If you've worked with a provider for a few weeks and its findings consistently read as off-topic or mis-prioritized for the code you write, zero it out.
 A model that produces well-reasoned but irrelevant findings still consumes moderator attention and drags debate rounds.

-You want to avoid a provider's rate limits
+You want to dodge a provider's rate limits

-API rate limits are a real constraint on batch reviews.
-If you are running Joint Chiefs against a large diff, or running many reviews in a short window, one provider may hit a ceiling that slows the entire orchestration.
-Dropping the rate-limited provider to 0 for the duration of a batch is a cleaner fix than retrying around a throttle.
-Turn it back on when you are done.
+Rate limits are a real constraint on batch reviews.
+If you're running Joint Chiefs against a large diff, or running many reviews in a short window, one provider may hit a ceiling that slows the whole orchestration.
+Dropping the rate-limited provider to 0 for the duration of a batch is cleaner than retrying around a throttle.
+Turn it back on when you're done.

-The provider produces persistent false positives for your stack
+The provider throws persistent false positives for your stack

 Sometimes a provider's training data skews it toward flagging patterns that are correct in your framework.
 SwiftUI idioms, Tailwind utility classes, and async-heavy server code are common triggers.
-If you have seen the same provider flag the same non-issue across three or four unrelated reviews, zero it for that kind of work.
-This is not a permanent judgment about the model — just an acknowledgment that it is not earning its place on this panel for this stack.
+If you've seen the same provider flag the same non-issue across three or four unrelated reviews, zero it for that kind of work.
+Not a permanent judgment about the model — just an acknowledgment that it isn't earning its place on this panel for this stack.

 When to use weights above 1

 The case for pushing a provider above 1.0 is narrower than the case for zeroing one out.
-It applies only when you are running voting-threshold mode and only when the review topic matches a provider's documented strength.
+It only applies when you're running votingThreshold mode, and only when the review topic matches a provider's documented strength.

 Security-heavy reviews: boost Grok

-Grok has a reputation in the community for catching security-adjacent issues that other models hedge on.
+Grok catches security-adjacent issues that other models hedge on.
 The mechanism is unclear — its training corpus is less well-documented than peers — but the pattern holds often enough to be a useful default.
-For a review of authentication code, input validation, or anything handling user-controlled data, setting Grok to 1.5 or 2.0 means a security finding it raises alone will still clear a 2.5 threshold, instead of getting buried by two peers who missed it.
+For a review of authentication code, input validation, or anything handling user-controlled data, setting Grok to 1.5 or 2.0 means a security finding it raises alone can still clear a 2.5 threshold, instead of getting buried by two peers who missed it.

 Generalist conventional code: boost OpenAI